Why a Clinical Doctorate Degree in Physical Therapy?

 What is the average class size?

-Andrews University enrolls 38 Doctor of Physical Therapy students per year.
+Andrews University enrolls 40 Doctor of Physical Therapy students per year.
 We are more interested in producing "quality" graduates, not quantity.
-Our ten year average class size is approximately 38/year.

 How long is your program?

 The DPT program is 3 full years in length.
 Year 1 is mostly classroom study, followed by a 4 week Clinical Practicum.
-During year 3 you will complete two 8 week Clinical Internships and two 10 week Clinical Internships.
+During year 3 you will complete two 8 week Clinical Internships and one 9 week and one 10 week Clinical Internships.

 What is the required GPA and GRE of students applying?

 Applicants must have a 3.2 GPA minimum in both life/physical sciences and general courses to be eligible and a 3.4 GPA to be competitive.
-Applicants must also receive a minimum composite GRE score of 270 or equivalent (Verbal plus Quantitative) and a minimum Writing score of 3.0.
+A minimum Verbal and Quantiative score of 142 each is required, and minimum Writing score of 3.0.